s-expressionists/Cleavir/BIR/README.md

      (unwind x-0 tag block-nil-merge) -> 0
 ```

-The outer function, `(lambda (f x))`, binds `x` and then uses the `catch` instruction.
+The outer function, `(lambda (f x))`, binds `x` and then uses the `come-from` instruction.
 This instruction indicates a nonlocal entrance point, i.e. a point another function can immediately exit to using `return-from`, `go`, etc. The outer function then proceeds to `BLOCK-NIL`, which creates a closure and calls `f` with this closure.
 If this call returns normally, the result is passed to `BLOCK-NIL-MERGE`.

 The inner function simply reads the variable `x`, and then uses the `unwind` instruction.
 This performs a nonlocal exit.
-The second input to the `unwind` instruction, `tag`, represents the nonlocal entrance at the catch, and may have to exist at runtime as a sort of closure variable representing the target stack frame. `unwind` passes its first input, the read variable, to `BLOCK-NIL-MERGE` in the outer function.
+The second input to the `unwind` instruction, `tag`, represents the nonlocal entrance at the come-from, and may have to exist at runtime as a sort of closure variable representing the target stack frame. `unwind` passes its first input, the read variable, to `BLOCK-NIL-MERGE` in the outer function.

 `BLOCK-NIL-MERGE` simply returns its input, whether it's received from the outer function, or a nonlocal exit from the inner function.
 The input `0` is a phi node that is only used once, but which can be assigned by multiple `jump` and `unwind` instructions.